ablanco1950/Fracture.v1i_Reduced_SSD/README.md

 # Fracture.v1i_Reduced_SSD

-From a selection of data from the Roboflow file https://universe.roboflow.com/landy-aw2jb/fracture-ov5p1/dataset/1, which represents a reduced but homogeneous version of that file, try to perform fracture detection using SSD
+From a selection of data from the Roboflow file https://universe.roboflow.com/landy-aw2jb/fracture-ov5p1/dataset/1, which represents a reduced but homogeneous version of that file, try to perform fracture detection using SSD.
+A version with VGG16 and another with only linear layers are presented

 By using only 147 images, training is allowed using a personal computer without GPU